CAS-SIAT-XinHai/CPsyCoun/README.md

 # CPsyCoun
-CPsyCoun: A Chinese Dataset for Reinventing Psychological Counseling in the GenAI Times
+CPsyCoun: A Report-based Multi-turn Dialogue Reconstruction and Evaluation Framework for Chinese Psychological Counseling